joergen7/cre/README.md

 - `init/1` is called when the client process starts.
 - `is_value/2` determines whether or not an expression is a value.
-- `step/2` attempts to make progress on a given program, returning a new program.
+- `step/2` attempts to make progress on a given expression, returning a new expression and, if necessary, a task to be scheduled.
+- `recv/4` reacts to the reception of a completed task.

 ##### init/1